Ty Cobb: Philadelphia Athletics (1927–1928)

 Cobb played regularly in 1927 for a young and talented team that finished second to one of the greatest teams of all time, the 110–44 1927 Yankees, returning to Detroit to a tumultuous welcome on May 10 and doubling his first time up to the cheers of Tigers fans.
 On July 18, Cobb became the first member of the 4,000 hit club when he doubled off former teammate Sam Gibson, still pitching for the Tigers, at Navin Field.

 Cobb returned for the 1928 season but played less frequently due to his age and the blossoming abilities of the young A's, who were again in a pennant race with the Yankees.
+On September 3, Ty Cobb pinch-hit in the ninth inning of the first game of a doubleheader against the Senators and doubled off Bump Hadley for his last career hit, although his final at-bats were not until September 11 against the Yankees, when he popped out off Hank Johnson and grounded out to shortstop Mark Koenig.

+Retirement

-On September 3, Ty Cobb pinch-hit in the ninth inning of the first game of a doubleheader against the Senators and doubled off Bump Hadley for his last career hit although his last at-bat wasn't until September 11 against the Yankees, popping out off Hank Johnson and grounding out to shortstop Mark Koenig.
-He then announced his retirement, effective the end of the season, after batting .300 or higher in 23 consecutive seasons (the only season under .300 being his rookie season), a major league record that is unlikely to be broken.
-Despite not being known as a slugger, he led the AL in slugging percentage eight times in his 11 seasons from 1907 to 1917.
+Cobb announced his retirement September 11, 1928, effective the end of the season.
+He batted .300 or higher in 23 consecutive seasons (his only other season under .300 being his rookie season), a major league record that is unlikely to be broken, and won a record 12 batting titles (in 13 years), with a pair of seasons over .400 in batting average (and a high of .419).
+Despite not being known as a slugger, he led the AL in RBI's four times, rapped 295 triples, won the 1909 AL Triple Crown, and led the AL in slugging percentage eight times in his 11 seasons from 1907 to 1917, being the only player beside Babe Ruth ever to lead in that category in six or more consecutive years.

-He also ended his career with a rather dubious record.
-When Cobb retired, he led AL outfielders for most errors all-time with 271, which still stands today.
-Nineteenth-century player Tom Brown holds the major league record with 490 errors committed as an outfielder, while the National League record is held by 19th-century player George Gore with 346 errors.
-Cobb ranks 14th on the all-time list for errors committed by an outfielder.
+Fleet afoot, Cobb led the American League 6 times in stolen bases, retiring with a modern record of 897 steals, a full 256 ahead of his closest competitor, and a record that stood for 49 years.

+An aggressive fielder, Cobb retired with 271 errors as an outfielder, 14th on the all-time list as of 2025, which stands as a record for 20th century on players.